Skip to content

 Estella supports Spine versions 3.8, 4.1, and 4.2 simultaneously.
 The engine automatically detects the Spine version from the skeleton data and selects the appropriate runtime backend.

-import type { SpineVersion } from 'esengine';
+import type { SpineVersion } from 'esengine/spine';

 // SpineVersion = '3.8' | '4.1' | '4.2'